 The register is a list of organisations that deliver services specifically to persons with a disability.
 The details required to be kept on the register include the disability service providers:

 The register of disability service providers is separate to the register of authorised program officers kept by the Senior Practitioner and referred to in sections 139(3) and 190(3) of the Act.

-The current register was updated in August 2017.
-For more information, see in Related resources.
+The current register was updated in August 2018.
+For more information, see Related resources.